shariq1989/cookbook/content/recipe/Orange_Chicken.md

 ### ABOUT THE MEAL

 On the occasion that I go out of town without my family, my husband and children have a little tradition of getting Panda Express, which they will continue to eat as leftovers the entire time I am away.
 Because of this delightful custom, the kids regularly ask me when I plan to leave them alone with baba.
 Needless-to-say, I felt compelled to make myself irreplaceable, hence this recipe.
-Now mama can bring Panda to them.
+Now mama can bring Panda Express to them.

+#### Where does orange chicken originate?

+Orange chicken is famous in the United States, thanks in large part to Panda Express.
+The orange chicken dish includes flavors inspired by cooking in the Hunan Province in China, but it is very much a Chinese-American dish.

 #### What main ingredients are needed for this meal?